Post SOVIET Desolation AND seaside melancholia

 From 1996 to 2012, a secret joint operation of Kazakh, Russian, and U.S. nuclear scientists and engineers secured the waste plutonium in the tunnels of the mountains and since then, the Polygon has become the best-researched atomic testing site in the world, and the only one open to the public.

-We'll spend the day touring both the test site and the nearby towns of Kurchatov - where we'll pay a visit to the local Atomic Museum - and Chagan, which was actually a large military-base-cum-dormitory for the personell of the Polygon.
+We'll spend the day touring both the test site and the nearby towns of Kurchatov - where we'll pay a visit to the local Atomic Museum - and Chagan, which was actually a large military-base-cum-dormitory for the personnel of the Polygon.

-Dinner, party and overnight in Semipalatinsk.
+Dinners and overnights in Semipalatinsk.